lotsofbears/KK_SensibleH/README.md

 By default the plugin works only in VR mode, can be changed in the settings.
 Nearly whole functional works outside of VR.

-Everything can be disabled at any given moment through settings.
-Changes take place after the scene change.
+Everything can be enabled/disabled at any given moment via settings.

 ### AutoMode
-Caress auto starts/stops after prolonged *MouseClick* or *Trigger* on an attached aitem, the rest is config driven.
+AutoCaress starts/stops after prolonged *MouseClick* or *Trigger* on an attached aitem, the rest is config driven.

 ### Alternative eye/neck control
 Present in viable positions only, can glitch a bit when providing some functional to KK(S)_VR in non-viable positions.